Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 > #### *Generation 40*

-After 40 generation we can see the agents learnt a new strategy, that includes moving slower in order to hit less walls.<br>
+After 40 generations, we can see the agents learnt a new strategy, that includes moving slower in order to hit less walls.<br>
 We can see that some of the agents have come up with a wandering style of exploring the environment while still taking in to account where the walls are.<br>
-Still this isn't the best, looking back at it it would have probably been better to start with an easier to navigate environment or have a clearer goal.<br>
+Still this isn't the best, looking back at it - it would have probably been better to start with an easier-to-navigate environment or have a clearer goal.<br>

 <p align="center">
 <img src="https://github.com/Slowlor1ss/2D-Shooter-MachineLearning/blob/main/source/Media/NavGen40.gif?raw=true" width="50%" height="50%"><br>